 Hall of Fame

-The official home of the National BMX Hall of Fame is located at USA BMX headquarters in Gilbert, AZ.
+The official home of the National BMX Hall of Fame is located at USA BMX Headquarters in Tulsa, OK.

 Click here to fill out the nomination form.

 CRITERIA: When considering all Hall of Fame Nominations - the selection committee looks for Inductees who have made a serious impact on the sport of BMX; whether it be through performance and accomplishments, or outside of competition.

 - Helped change the direction of the sport of BMX and left their mark in a positive manner.

 - Influential and recognized figure in the sport of BMX.